Angela Merkel: Healthcare reform

+2013–2017: Second CDU–SPD grand coalition

 In the election of September 2013, Merkel won one of the most decisive victories in German history, achieving the best result for the CDU/CSU since reunification and coming within five seats of the first absolute majority in the Bundestag since 1957.
-However, their preferred coalition partner, the FDP, failed to enter parliament for the first time since 1949, being below the minimum of 5% of votes required to enter parliament.
+However, their preferred coalition partner, the FDP, failed to enter parliament for the first time since 1949, being below the minimum of 5% of second votes required to enter parliament.

-Second CDU–SPD grand coalition 2013–2017

 The CDU/CSU turned to the SPD to form the third grand coalition in postwar German history and the second under Merkel's leadership.
 The third Cabinet of Angela Merkel was sworn in on 17 December 2013.

-Midway through her second term, Merkel's approval plummeted in Germany, resulting in heavy losses in state elections for her party.
-An August 2011 poll found her coalition had only 36% support compared to a rival potential coalition's 51%.
-However, she scored well on her handling of the recent euro crisis (69% rated her performance as good rather than poor), and her approval rating reached an all-time high of 77% in February 2012 and again in July 2014.
+Merkel scored well in opinion polls on her handling of the recent euro crisis (69% rated her performance as good rather than poor), and her approval rating reached an all-time high of 77% in February 2012 and again in July 2014.